Times Higher Education World University Rankings: Criticism

 Times Higher Education places a high importance on citations to generate rankings.
 Citations as a metric for effective education is problematic in many ways, placing universities who do not use English as their primary language at a disadvantage.
 Because English has been adopted as the international language for most academic societies and journals, citations and publications in a language different from English are harder to come across.
 Thus, such a methodology is criticized for being inappropriate and not comprehensive enough.
 A second important disadvantage for universities of non-English tradition is that within the disciplines of social sciences and humanities the main tool for publications are books which are not or only rarely covered by digital citations records.
+In addition to these criticisms, the indicators used in the rankings have come under scrutiny.
+Several scholars, for example, have highlighted biases against universities in the Arab region within existing rankings.
+They have advocated for the development of new methodologies that account for institutional disparities and ensure fair representation.

 Times Higher Education has also been criticized for its strong bias towards institutions that taught 'hard science' and had high quality output of research in these fields, often to the disadvantage of institutions focused on other subjects like the social sciences and humanities.
 For instance in the former THE-QS World University Rankings, the London School of Economics (LSE) was ranked 11th in the world in 2004 and 2005, but dropped to 66th and 67th in the 2008 and 2009 edition.
 In January 2010, THE concluded the method employed by Quacquarelli Symonds, who conducted the survey on their behalf, was flawed in such a way that bias was introduced against certain institutions, including LSE.